Linaro/Connect/_posts/bkk19/sessions/2019-02-08-bfq-i-o-scheduler-more-throughput-control-and-efficiency.md

     by Paolo<br /> himself.
-Finally, Paolo has also defined and implemented other<br /> algorithms, part of which are now in FreeBSD, and has provided new<br /> theoretic results on multiprocessor scheduling.<br /> <br /> Paolo has given about forty talks, as an invited speaker or to present<br /> his scientific papers.
+Finally, Paolo has also defined and implemented other<br /> algorithms, part of which are now in FreeBSD, and has provided new<br /> theoretic results on multiprocessor scheduling.<br /> <br /> Paolo has given about forty talks, as an invited speaker or to present<br /> his scientific papers.'
   speaker_company: Linaro
-  speaker_image: /assets/images/speakers/bkk19/PaoloValente.jpg
+  speaker_image: /assets/images/speakers/bkk19/paolo-valente.jpg
   speaker_location: ''
   speaker_name: Paolo Valente
   speaker_position: Linaro, Collaborator, Assistant professor